Murray Van Eman

 1. TEAM STRUCTURE

-Teams can have as many registered players with a Beginner, Intermediate or Advanced level.
+Teams may have 9 registered players with a Beginner, Intermediate and 1 Advanced level player.

 2. SERVICE RECEIVE

 The serve and / or any first hit of the team, may be received with close hands or be bumped.
 A player cannot use an open hand (finger) to pass a service ball.
 “Let” serves are permitted.

 The ball must not be caught and/or thrown.
 A set can be done with a bump or open hands (fingers).
 If a set is done with open hands (fingers), the set must be clean.
 No set overs are allowed and Bump sets that go over are legal.

 Open hand touches, tips, and dinks are illegal.
 The ball can be hit with a close hand or knuckle.